 Part 5 of the Act requires an environmental assessment (or review of environmental factors) to occur for any work or activity that does not require development consent.
-Appendix A includes extracts from Part 5 of the Act.
+Error!
+Reference source not found. includes extracts from Part 5 of the Act.